 - WAN port=GE4 and LAN port=GE1 when booting into the stock Velocloud OS. - LAN port=GE1 port and WAN port=GE2 port, starting from the OPNsense USB Liveboot stage. ⚠️ Changing these assignments in OPNsense may render the router unreachable. - The IP configuration after installation is as follows: - WAN: DHCP (address automatically obtained from the provider) - LAN: Static IP 192.168.1.1, with DHCP leases distributed within this range - Wi-Fi is not enabled, despite antennas and wifi radio being present on some models.
-The wireless chipset on this router is not well supported by OPNsense.
+When present, the wireless chipset on this router (Qualcomm Atheros QCA9880 / QCA986x 802.11ac wifi card - 168c:003c) is not well supported by OPNsense.
 In general, OPNsense recommends using external access points with VLAN configuration for Wi-Fi. - ⚠️ Despite having Gigabit ports, actual performance may be limited by the processor, RAM, and enabled OPNsense features.
 Check the OPNsense official documentation for more details.